 Griffin Hawkins: Griffin was born in 1802 or 1804.
 He came to South Africa to join his uncle, John Hawkins, in Cape Town.
 He relocated to Port Elizabeth and subsequently went into partnership with John Owen Smith to set up the firm of Hawkins & Smith.
 The partnership was dissolved and Hawkins joined a firm which was established at the mouth of the Kromme River.
 IN 1835, he purchased a farm at Elands River and in 1840 started a school in that district.
 When Humansdorp was founded in 1849, he took up residence there and became the postmaster.
 Subsequently he became market master, a post that he held to his death in 1883.
-According to the Commercial Advertiser on 11th August 1841, Griffin Hawkins had married a Miss Martha Niewenhuysen of Cape Town in St. George’s Church on the Monday with the REv. Geo.
+According to the Commercial Advertiser on 11th August 1841, Griffin Hawkins had married a Miss Martha Niewenhuysen of Cape Town in St. George’s Church with the REv. Geo.
 Hough M.A. officiating.
 The couple had four sons and two daughters.

-Francis Evatt was born in Carlow, Ireland in 1770, the son of Captain Henry Evatt of the Monaghan Militia who was killed in the Irish Rebellion of 1798.
+Francis Evatt was born in Carlow, Ireland, in 1770, the son of Captain Henry Evatt of the Monaghan Militia who was killed in the Irish Rebellion of 1798.
 Francis was commissioned as Lieutenant in the 21st Light Dragoons on 28th February 1805, and arrived with his regiment at Cape Town in 1806.
 In 1810, he came with his regiment to Algoa Bay and saw service on the frontier.
-On 2nd September 1811, he was married to Eliasabeth Frederica Petronella Kirsten by the Garrison Chaplain at Cape Town.
-In 1817, he was appointed Commandant of Fort Frederick.
+On 2nd September 1811 he was married to Elisabeth Frederica Petronella Kirsten by the Garrison Chaplain at Cape Town.
+In 1817 he was appointed Commandant of Fort Frederick.
 One of his perquisites was the use of Chelsea Farm which was owned by the Cape Government.
 He, along with Captain Fairfax Moresby, supervised the landing of the 1820 British Settlers.
-When Sir Rufane Donkin visited Port Elizabeth in 1820, he withdrew Captain Evatt’s privilege of the use of Chelsea Farm but raised the Commandant’s salary in compensation.
-In 1821, Captain Evatt was granted 250 morgan of ground near the present Wedgewood Club as well as Plots Nos.
+When acting Cape Colony Governor Sir Rufane Donkin visited Port Elizabeth in 1820, he withdrew Captain Evatt’s privilege of the use of Chelsea Farm but raised the Commandant’s salary in compensation.
+In 1821, Captain Evatt was granted 250 morgen of ground near the present Wedgewood Club as well as Plots Nos.
 1, 14 and 22 in the newly laid out township of Port Elizabeth.
 He sold plot No. 1 to Piet Retief.
 In 1824, he was chairman of the committee organised to set up an Anglican church in the town.
 In 1825, in addition to his duties as Commandant, he was appointed as “Government Resident” with magisterial powers.
 On 2nd December 1831, he was married for a second time, on this occasion to a widow, Anne Amelia de la Harpe.
 In 1835, he was granted a plot of land at the corner of Daly Street and Prospect Hill, and there he built a substantial house, overlooking the Bay.
-He died on the 21st March, 1850, and was buried in the Settlers’ Cemetery on Russell Road, by the Independent Church Minister, Rev Adam Robson.
+He died on the 21st March, 1850, and was buried in the Settlers’ Cemetery on Russell Road, by the Independent Church minister, Rev Adam Robson.
 This was in accordance with his express wish.
 Why he was not buried as an Anglican is not known.
 He had only one child, as far as is known, a daughter Margaret who died in England in 1852.
-Mrs Evatt died at Graaff Reinet in 1881 at the age of 87 years.
+Mrs Evatt died at Graaff-Reinet in 1881 at the age of 87 years.